Near-Linear and Parameterized Approximations for Maximum Cliques in Disk Graphs: Disk graphs with different radii

 \subsection{The complete algorithm}

-\begin{theorem} Let \D be a set of $n$ disks, let $t$ be the number of distinct radii in \D, and let $\eps \in 0$ be a parameter.
-With a constant success probability, we can compute a $(1-\eps)$-approximate maximum clique in $G(\D)$ in expected time $\tilde{O}\left((\frac{t}{\eps})^{O(t)}n\right)$. \end{theorem} \begin{proof} First, we compute a $2$-approximate maximum clique $\hat{D}$.
-This can be achieved by computing a stabbing set of four points~\cite{AmbuhlW05} in linear time~\cite{Carmi2023-av}.
-Thus we take $k=|\hat{D}|$, $k^*/2 \leq k \leq k^*$.
+\begin{theorem} Let \D be a set of $n$ disks, let $t$ be the number of distinct radii in \D, and let $\eps \in (0,1)$ be a parameter.
+With a constant success probability, we can compute a $(1-\eps)$-approximate maximum clique in $G(\D)$ in expected time $\tilde{O}\left((\frac{t}{\eps})^{O(t)}n\right)$. \end{theorem} \begin{proof} First, we compute a $1/5$-approximate maximum clique $\hat{D}$.
+This can be achieved in $O(n\log n)$ time as follows.
+It is well-known that every set of pairwise intersecting disks can be stabbed by four points~\cite{Danzer86, Stacho84}.
+This implies that there exists a point that is covered by at least $1/4$ of the disks in a maximum clique\footnote{Carmi, Katz and Morin~\cite{Carmi2023-av} showed that given a set of pairwise intersecting disks one can compute a set of four stabbing points in linear time but it's not obvious how to find a point as above in the same time.}.
+Thus, a point of maximum depth is covered by at least so many disks as well.
+Computing a point of maximum depth in an arrangement of disks is $3$SUM-hard~\cite{AronovH08}; however, a point of $(1-\eps)$-approximate maximum depth can be computed, with high probability, in $O((1/\eps)^2 n\log n)$ expected time~\cite{AronovH08}.
+We therefore run this algorithm for $\eps=1/5$ and get the approximate clique of the desired size.
+Thus, we take $k=|\hat{D}|$, where $k^*/5 \leq k \leq k^*$.